grpc/grpc-go/examples/features/profiling/README.md

 ##### What is the impact of profiling on application performance?

-When turned on, profiling has virtually no impact on the performance (QPS, latency, memory footprint) of your application.
+When turned off, profiling has virtually no impact on the performance (QPS, latency, memory footprint) of your application.
 However, when turned on, expect a 5-10% throughput/latency penalty and double the memory footprint.